Signal-flow graph: Applying Mason's gain formula

-where G_{kj} = the sum of Mason's gain formula computed for all the paths from input y_{j} to variable x_{k}.
+where G_{kj} is the sum of Mason's gain formula computed for all the paths from input y_{j} to variable x_{k}.

-In general, there are N-1 paths from y_{j} to variable x_{k} so the computational effort to calculated G_{kj} is proportional to N-1.
+In general, there are N − 1 paths from y_{j} to variable x_{k} so the computational effort to calculated G_{kj} is proportional to N − 1.

 Since there are M values of y_{j}, G_{kj} must be computed M times for a single value of x_{k}.
-The computational effort to calculate a single x_{k} variable is proportional to (N-1)(M).
-The effort to compute all the x_{k} variables is proportional to (N)(N-1)(M).
+The computational effort to calculate a single x_{k} variable is proportional to (N − 1)(M).
+The effort to compute all the x_{k} variables is proportional to (N)(N − 1)(M).
 If there are N equations and N unknowns, then the computation effort is on the order of N^{3}.

 Relation to block diagrams

 Example: Block diagram and two equivalent signal-flow graph representations.

 For some authors, a linear signal-flow graph is more constrained than a block diagram, in that the SFG rigorously describes linear algebraic equations represented by a directed graph.

 For other authors, linear block diagrams and linear signal-flow graphs are equivalent ways of depicting a system, and either can be used to solve the gain.

 A tabulation of the comparison between block diagrams and signal-flow graphs is provided by Bakshi & Bakshi, and another tabulation by Kumar.
 According to Barker et al.:

 "The signal flow graph is the most convenient method for representing a dynamic system.
 The topology of the graph is compact and the rules for manipulating it are easier to program than the corresponding rules that apply to block diagrams."

 In the figure, a simple block diagram for a feedback system is shown with two possible interpretations as a signal-flow graph.
 The input R(s) is the Laplace-transformed input signal; it is shown as a source node in the signal-flow graph (a source node has no input edges).
 The output signal C(s) is the Laplace-transformed output variable.
 It is represented as a sink node in the flow diagram (a sink has no output edges).
 G(s) and H(s) are transfer functions, with H(s) serving to feed back a modified version of the output to the input, B(s).
 The two flow graph representations are equivalent.